facebookresearch/low-shot-with-diffusion/README.md

 - the following options are hyper-parameters that were optimized on the validation set.

 The output should be like [this GIST](https://gist.github.com/mdouze/2bc5da096a4ed0ee69a05ac98c56cc0d).
-The final top-5 accuracy is 0.700, which is one of the 5 accuracies averaged to get the "logistic regressoin" column in table 3 of the paper.
+The final top-5 accuracy is 0.700, which is one of the 5 accuracies averaged to get the "logistic regression" column in table 3 of the paper.
 Similarly, the 0.565 number is reported in table 5 (novel classes) of the supplementary material.

 ### Run script